mmaulwurff/hellscape-navigator/Readme.md

   * A Sign can be configured to create custom area with name
   * Grid coordinates

+* Other
+  * An option to reveal map when it is mostly explored.
+  * An option to display locked door status.

 # Todo

 * map name at start (D64 style)
-* reveal map when it's explored only if map contains no automap
 * show if a map contains secret exits
 * ?